nelci592/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/how-to-configure-an-mssql-database-storage.md

 Click on the *Create schema* button to start the database schema creation.

 A message box should be displayed, confirming that the storage tables are successfully created.
-Use the connection string specified above when initializing an instance of [T:Telerik.Reporting.Cache.MsSqlServerStorage]() in your application.
+Use the connection string specified above when initializing an instance of [MsSqlServerStorage](/reporting/api/Telerik.Reporting.Cache.MsSqlServerStorage) in your application.

 In case you want to cleanup the storage tables in an existing database, use the button *Clear cache data*.